 Duration: 108 min.

-Clash of the Titans enjoys an impressive technical mastery, good pace, and is overall quite entertaining.
+Clash of the Titans enjoys impressive technical mastery, and a good pace, and is overall quite entertaining.
 Even the jokes they throw in sometimes work.
 Oh yes, and the women are really beautiful.

 Elements: Dark Fantasy.
 Adventure.
 Drama.